Resources for Homeowners and Tenants

 How to Get Cheap Tenant Insurance in Canada

-Tenant insurance in Canada starts at just $12/month.
+Tenant insurance in Canada starts at $12/month.
 Here are 10 proven strategies to get the lowest rate — without sacrificing the protection you need.

 What Is Depreciation in Home Insurance?
 Recoverable vs. Non-Recoverable Explained